prototypefund/iconet-Foundation-prototype-ExampleNetA/setup.md

 6. Install composer (`sudo apt install composer`) and run `composer install` in the project folder.

-7. In your browser visit the site `netA/`.
-If the page is served without _Forbidden_ or _Not Found_ erros, skip these steps and continue setting up the database in step 11.
+7. In your browser visit the site `http://neta.localhost/`.
+If the page is served without _Forbidden_ or _Not Found_ erros, skip the next steps and continue setting up the database in step 13.

 8. Check apache2's status for errors with

         apachectl -S

+9. Error logs are usually located at `/var/log/apache2/error-netA.log`

-9. Maybe you need to create the file `/etc/apache2/conf-available/fqdn.conf`.
+10. Maybe you need to create the file `/etc/apache2/conf-available/fqdn.conf`.
 With `sudoedit` paste the following line and activate it with `sudo a2enconf /etc/apache2/conf-available/fqdn.conf`

         ServerName localhost

-10. If apache is not running, run `sudo systemctl start apache2`, check status under `sudo systemctl status apache2`
+11. If apache is not running, run `sudo systemctl start apache2`, check status under `sudo systemctl status apache2`

+12. If you get a permission denied error, make sure that the apache process can access the project directory.
+Check the file system permissions.

-11. If Mysql allows the user root only to be accessed when run by sudo, create an admin account with full rights
+13. If Mysql allows the user root only to be accessed when run by sudo, create an admin account with full rights

     In `mysql`: